Small Business and Technology Development Center

 Small Business and Technology Development Centers are located throughout the United States at institutions of higher learning.
 Their focus is to create economic impact through the counseling and training of businesses with fewer than 500 employees.

-The Northwest Small Business and Technology Development Center falls under the direction of Northwest Missouri State University and is also sponsored by the U.S. Small Business Administration.
+The Northwest Small Business and Technology Development Center (SBTDC) falls under the direction of Northwest Missouri State University and is also sponsored by the U.S. Small Business Administration.

 The Northwest SBTDC's geographical region covers 18 counties spanning from Atchison County, southward to Platte County and eastward to Livingston County.
 There are three offices in the service region of the Northwest SBTDC.
 The regional office is located in Maryville, Missouri.
 An office in Chillicothe serves the eastern portion of the region while an office in St. Joseph serves the southern section.